-Last year, Nissan sold almost 330,000 Rogues in the U.S., making it by far the brand's most popular model.
-The 2017 Nissan Rogue is the 1st Rogue to receive an electrified powertrain.
+The Rogue received an electric powertrain and debuted as a Hybrid in January 2017.
 It is the 3rd smallest SUV in the automaker's lineup.
 The crossover is larger and more expensive than the Juke and new Rogue Sport but smaller and more affordable than the Murano, Pathfinder, and Armada.
-The Murano Hybrid is the only other hybrid vehicle in Nissan's lineup.

-Standard features include satellite radio, a 5.0-inch color instrument cluster display, USB and auxiliary audio jack, Bluetooth, and a rearview camera.
-The Rogue Hybrid differs from its non-hybrid counterpart in these ways: it includes a hybrid gauge added to the driver display screen, the second row seat is a 60/40 split-folding design, it adds a storage space under the rear cargo area, and Pure Drive HEV badging is added to the engine cover and exterior.
+The Rogue Hybrid differs from its non-hybrid counterpart in these ways: it includes a hybrid gauge added to the driver display screen, the second-row seat is a 60/40 split-folding design, it adds a storage space under the rear cargo area, and Pure Drive HEV badging is added to the engine cover and exterior.

 Edmunds reviewers say: "Best-in-class front seat comfort; ride quality remains comfortable over varying terrain; user-friendly tech options; versatile cargo storage."